 The wisest thing that someone can do after they have made the decision to move, is to research and contact the real estate salesperson who they are comfortable with, has the skills and experience and whom you will entrust your hard earned money to!

 Maybe interview two or three.

-Then when you have confidence in the sales person you have chosen, that good real estate person will research properties on your behalf, make appointments to match your time table, protect you in the buying and offer process and be there if any challenges come up.
+Then when you have confidence in the Realtor you have chosen, that good real estate person will research properties on your behalf, make appointments to match your timetable, protect you in the buying and offer process and be there if any challenges come up.